 Skip to main content

-CI or Continuous Integration automates the integration of code changes from multiple developers into a single codebase and frequently committing their work to the central code repository (GitHub or Stash).
+CI, or Continuous Integration, automates the integration of code changes from multiple developers into a single codebase and frequently commits their work to the central code repository (GitHub or Stash).
 It helps identify and resolve bugs quicker, ensures that integrating code across a team of developers is easy, and improves software quality at a reduced time.
-Some popular CI tools are Jenkins, TeamCity, and Bamboo.
-CD or Continuous Delivery is carried out after Continuous Integration that helps ensure that all new changes are released to customers without errors.
-This also includes running integration and regression tests in the staging area (like in the production environment); thus, the final release is intact and is not broken in production.
-Popular CD tools are AWS Code Deploy, Jenkins, and GitLab.CI/CD also ensures that every change is validated via test automation.
-This helps reduce turnaround times for the feedback and prevents failed tests from being deployed to production.
+Some popular CI CD tools are Jenkins, TeamCity, and Bamboo.

 SUGGESTED READ - What Is Jenkins in DevOps